 The rain was falling hard now and he had all the photographs he needed.
 He knew what he was going to tell the husband anyway: "She's squeaky clean.
-Goes to Quaker meetings at all hours it turns out.
+Goes to Quaker meetings at all hours, turns out.
 My theory?
 She feels the need to get in touch with her higher power and knows there's too much temptation out there.
 Wish they were all like her.
 You got yourself a good one"

-And Johnny Jupes knew why the husband was going to believe him: He had no choice.
+Johnny Jupes knew why the husband was going to believe him: He had no choice.

 Orphan Paper is a surreal noir fiction label.
 People like labels as it makes them feel safe when, in fact, they're not.
 So think of this page as a downtown pool hall, a single bare incandescent bulb swinging back and forth, providing the only source of illumination.
-When you enter, the players around the tables stare back, their faces momentarily obscure, appearing and disappearing in changing shadow.
-Your legs, giving way, tell you, "You've picked the wrong hot spot, bucko."
-But you stay anyway . . .
+When you enter, the players planted around the tables stop what they're doing and stare, their faces obscure then sharp in the changing shadow.
+Your legs give way, telling you, "You've picked the wrong hot spot."